Talamantez/claude-vscode/README.md

 ## Key Features

 * Ask Claude: Select any text and get instant AI assistance
+*   TIP!
+Maximize context by including text from previous responses
 * Document Code: Automatically generate documentation for your code
 * Context-Aware: Claude understands your code and provides relevant responses
 * Markdown Output: Responses are formatted in clean, readable Markdown